 Stock design is possibly one of the most interesting aspects of a rifle.
 You are really thinking of material and shape in this context.
 These should probably be considered separately.

-There are four main types of stock construction.
-You have solid wood (usually walnut), laminated wood (like fancy plywood), synthetic (cheap-ass injection molded plastic), and composite (fiberglass, kevlar, carbon fiber).
+There are five main types of stock construction.
+You have solid wood (usually walnut), laminated wood (like fancy plywood), synthetic (cheap-ass injection molded plastic), and composite (fiberglass, kevlar, carbon fiber), and chassis (aluminum, magnesium, carbon) styles.
 Each has its merit.
 Nothing is as beautiful as finely figured walnut, but these stocks have the tendency to be temperature and humidity sensitive, shrinking and swelling slightly which can affect accuracy.
 Laminated wood tends to be more stable and relatively impervious to environmental change, but it is also heavy AF.
 Plastic stocks are inexpensive, but they trend towards being susceptible to extremes in temperature change, and they seem to kick like hell in many cases.
-You get what you pay for.
+Chassis-type stocks offer some great features, including folding buttstocks, but I was leaning toward a slightly more “traditional” look in this project.
+Also,you get what you pay for in this category.
 Composite stocks, particularly those made of fiberglass, kevlar, and/or carbon fiber, while not always being the lightest, offer less fickleness to weather and can actually have a dampening effect on recoil.
 This is especially true in the case of carbon fiber stocks.
 Carbon fiber has long been used in many applications such as bike frames and tennis rackets, and it has the unique ability to dampen vibration.
 This is subjective but I’ve found that carbon fiber stocks seem to have the best ability to mitigate recoil in most rifles.